Take a tour of the Azure IoT Central UI

 - To change the UI language or theme, choose the Settings icon.
 Learn more about managing your application preferences

 - To get help and support, choose the Help drop-down for a list of resources.
 You can get information about your application from the About your app link.
-In an application on the free pricing plan, the support resources include access to live chat.

 - To sign out of the application, choose the Account icon.